AlynJ/Elk_interface-TRIQS/README.md

 This interface is open source, but we ask you to cite "TBA" if you use it.

-Please compile Elk using the GNU compilers as TRIQS is currently only support with these compilers.
+Please compile Elk using the GNU compilers as TRIQS is currently only supported with these compilers.

 Full documentaion of using the interface can be found at